-The failure of this theory for WMRG and R1 waves in the Western Hemisphere focuses the attention on the forcing of the waves there, and in particular the forcing from higher latitudes in the regions of upper tropospheric equatorial westerlies and the westerly ducts.
+The failure of this theory for WMRG and R1 waves in the Western Hemisphere focuses attention on the forcing of the waves there, and in particular the forcing from higher latitudes in the regions of upper tropospheric equatorial westerlies and the westerly ducts.
 This forcing can be expected to be sensitive to ENSO as both the westerly ducts and, as will be seen later, the subtropical wave activity, vary significantly with the phase of ENSO.
-The second aim of this paper is, therefore, to examine and understand the higher-latitude forcing of WMRG and R1 waves in the Western Hemisphere through examination of the two phases of ENSO.
+The second aim of this article is, therefore, to examine and understand the higher-latitude forcing of WMRG and R1 waves in the Western Hemisphere through examination of the two phases of ENSO.

 The present study will mainly consider the boreal winter period, November to April, which will be referred to as winter.
-As motivation, Figure 1a and b show the raw power spectra for winter 200hPa, 15°S-15°N averaged meridional winds for EN and LN phases in the Western Hemisphere, separated into those for the components of meridional wind that are symmetric and antisymmetric about the equator.
-Shown are composites for 7 EN and 7 LN winters, which are defined below in section 2.
-The right panels show the EN- LN differences in power.
-Significant ENSO changes are seen in zonal wavenumbers 3-9 and periods longer than 5 days.
-The symmetric variance (Figure 1a) has larger wave activity in LN for both westward (negative wavenumber) and eastward-moving variance.
-The situation is less clear for the antisymmetric component (Figure 1b), though the westward component shows an LN maximum for a 10-day period and the eastward component shows generally slightly larger values in EN.
-Because of the interest in higher latitude forcing, the power spectra of the variance in subtropical meridional wind in the two hemispheres are shown in Figures 1c and d.
-The two hemispheres are similar to each other but with larger power in the Northern Hemisphere.
-They are also similar to those for the deep tropics, though with greater power (note the different scales).
-This raises the possibility that the power in the tropical region merely reflects an aliasing of the higher latitude activity.
-However it will be shown that this is not the case.
-The EN-LN differences are similar in the two hemispheres, there being more eastward activity in the band of interest in EN.
-Again, both hemispheres have a less clear message for the westward components, with LN being larger for a 10-day period.
+As motivation, Figure 1(a) and (b) show the raw power spectra for winter 200 hPa, 15°S to 15°N averaged meridional winds for EN and LN phases in the Western Hemisphere, separated into those for the components of meridional wind that are symmetric and antisymmetric about the Equator.
+Shown are composites for seven EN and seven LN winters, which are defined below in section 2.
+The right panels show the EN - LN differences in power.
+Significant ENSO changes are seen in zonal wave-numbers 3-9 and periods longer than 5 days.
+The symmetric variance (Figure 1(a)) has larger wave activity in LN for both westward (negative wave number) and eastward-moving variance.
+The situation is less clear for the antisymmetric component (Figure 1(b)), though the westward component shows an LN maximum for a 10-day period and the eastward component shows generally slightly larger values in EN.
+Because of the interest in higher-latitude forcing, the power spectra of the variance in subtropical meridional wind in the two hemispheres are shown in Figure 1(c) and (d).
+The two hemispheres are similar to each other but with larger power in the Northern Hemisphere (NH).
+They are also similar to those for the deep Tropics, though with greater power (note the different scales).
+This raises the possibility that the power in the tropical region merely reflects an aliasing of the higher-latitude activity.
+However, it will be shown that this is not the case.
+The EN - LN differences are similar in the two hemispheres, there being more eastward activity in the band of interest in EN.
+Again, both hemispheres have a less clear message for the westward component, with LN being larger for a 10-day period.